Last revised: April 2026

 Rationale as Foundational Cyber Hygiene

-Ensures only authorized users can access systems
+Ensures only authorized users have access

 Enforces access control policies to limit unauthorized access